 The idea is to target the examination grades and ‘close the gap’ in mathematics learning in Papua New Guinea.
 Read more about the Mathematics Exam Resources initiative below.

-The resources include PNG School Syllabus, past exam papers for Grade 8, 10 and 12 and other mathematics resources to help parents and students at each grade level.
+- Mathematics resources to help parents and students at each grade level.
 Visit the Mathematics Examination Resource home page.

 Mathematics Examination Papers